php-fig/fig-standards/proposed/http-middleware/middleware-meta.md

 returns a response.
 The delegate interface must be implemented by any middleware dispatcher that uses middleware implementing `MiddlewareInterface`.

+#### Why the term "delegate"?

+The term "delegate" means something designated to act for or represent another.
+In terms of middleware design, a delegate is called upon by middleware when the middleware is unable to handle the request itself; the delegate then processes the request to return a response.

 #### Why isn't the delegate a `callable`?

 Using an interface type hint improves runtime safety and IDE support.

 _See "discussion of FrameInterface" in [relevant links](#8-relevant-links) for additional information._

+#### Why not the term `$next`?

+Several existing middleware libraries use the term `$next` instead of `$delegate`. `$next` implies an action: "Next, please!"
+As such, these libraries define `$next` as a `callable`, which we note was undesirable for purposes of this specification in the previous section.

+Additionally, since we are defining an object, we chose to use a noun instead of a verb to name the interface.
+The delegate then _processes_ the request to return a response.

 #### Why does the delegate conflict with middleware?